staruser143/dash-app/analysis/federation_ABS_collection.md

 3. **Combining Data**: Merge the data from both sources based on a common field, such as `customerId`, and create a combined result set.

 ### **Example with Aggregation Pipeline:**
-You can also use the aggregation pipeline to perform more complex operations:
+We can also use the aggregation pipeline to perform more complex operations:

 ```javascript
 db.orders.aggregate([